A chronically itchy clitoris is a sign of a more serious problem.

-So let’s get started and explore how does Genital Eczema causes itching.
+So let’s get started and explore how does Genital Eczema cause itching.

 How does the development of an itching make the condition worse?

-The reason why we experience itchiness is due to a swelling which causes itching to develop.
+The reason why we experience itchiness is due to a swelling that causes itching to develop.

 This is basically due to a swelling that is actually located on the outer walls of the vagina.

 The problem can cause significant discomfort and pain.